Wham Paymaster robbery: Later events

 In recognition for their actions during the robbery, Sergeant Benjamin Brown and Corporal Isaiah Mays were awarded the Medal of Honor.
-Additionally, Privates George Arrington, Benjamin Burge, Julius Harrington, Hamilton Lewis, Squire Williams, Jason Young, Thorton Hams, and Jason Wheeler were each awarded a Certificate of Merit.
+Additionally, privates George Arrington, Benjamin Burge, Julius Harrington, Hamilton Lewis, Squire Williams, Jason Young, Thorton Hams, and Jason Wheeler were each awarded a Certificate of Merit.

 Legal troubles for the accused did not end with their acquittal.
-In May 1890, Mark E. Cunningham, Lyman Follett, and Warren Follett were arrested by Graham County officials on charges of cattle rustling.
+In May 1890, Cunningham, Lyman Follett, and Warren Follett were arrested by Graham County officials on charges of cattle rustling.
 They were convicted of the charges and sentenced to two years in prison.
 An appeal of the conviction reached the Arizona Territorial Supreme Court, which granted them a new trial.
 The prosecution dropped the charges before the second trial could convene.
 Meanwhile, Gilbert and Wilfred Webb were accused of defrauding the Graham County school district.
 Wilfred Webb survived the accusations and later became active in territorial politics, serving as Speaker of the House during the 23rd Arizona Territorial Legislature and as a member of Arizona's constitutional convention.
-When asked if he was involved in the robbery, he would respond with "Twelve good men said I wasn't."
+When asked if he was involved in the robbery, he responded with "Twelve good men said I wasn't".
 At the time of his death, Webb owned the 76 Ranch.
 The ranch measured 20 by 50 mi and included all of Mount Graham.
 The money taken during the robbery has never been recovered.